-Knowing which file type to use for images on and off the web is an essential part of developing and maintaining good design practices.
-Although most formats will appear fine on the web, understanding the basic strengths and weaknesses of these image formats will boost your confidence in being able to decide what is best in every situation.
-Let's explore four of the most common image formats and see how much you know!
+If content is king, images are the equally powerful queen on the marketing throne.
+Knowing which image format to choose on and off the web is an essential part of developing and maintaining good design practices.
+Although most image formats will appear fine on the web, understanding the basic strengths and weaknesses of these image formats will boost your confidence in being able to decide what is best in every situation.
+Let's explore four of the most common image formats and how to choose the right image format each time.

 JPG is perhaps the most common image format used on the web.
 It’s highly compatible and boasts a small file size with very little noticeable quality loss.
 JPG’s are compressed using what is called “lossy” compression, which means there is always a loss of quality as you save.
 This loss is especially visible on text and small details.
 Known as “artifacts,” this loss in quality appears as small, blocky elements.
 Look at the difference in the following comparison, especially around the detailed edges of the flower petals.